January 15, 2026

 Emotional Stability

 Doomscrolling isn't passive.
 You're ingesting a concentrated feed of outrage, comparison, envy, and anxiety.
+Research has linked heavy social media use to measurable declines in mental health.
 The algorithm knows that negative emotions drive engagement.
 You're mainlining content designed to upset you.

 Your Attention Span